-Lessons with Puberty content are in green
+Lessons with Puberty content are in green and are part of the statutory Science curriculum.

 Lessons with Sex Education content are in red.

 The Relationships unit covers most of the statutory outcomes For Relationships Education but some are also taught elsewhere in the WJS PSHEE scheme of work: eg the Celebrating Differences unit helps children appreciate that there are many types of family composition and each is important to the children involved.
 This holistic approach ensures the learning is reinforced through the year and across the curriculum.